zoloz-pte-ltd/zoloz-integration-examples/basic/nfc-native/README.md

-# ZOLOZ RealId (Native Mode)
+# ZOLOZ NFC (Native Mode)

-This is an example of minimum server integrating ZOLOZ RealId (Native) solution
+This is an example of minimum server integrating ZOLOZ NFC (Native) solution

 This example supports two authentication methods: